TeamGloomy/TeamGloomy.github.io/pages/mydoc/STM32F4/Fly_E3_Pro_v3/fly_e3_pro_v3_screen_12864.md

 ## Wiring

-The ender 3 stock display can be connected directly to the EXP1 header of the Fly-E3-Pro.
+The ender 3 stock display can be connected directly to the EXP1 and EXP2 header of the Fly-E3-Pro-v3.
 No modifications are required.

 {% include custom/12864/ender3_1header.html %}